-Outside Audit & Supervisory Board Members' Relationship with the Company (1)
+Outside Audit & Supervisory Board Members' Relationship with the Company (1) [updated]

-Name Nome Attailute Relationship with the Company
+NI A 44-214 Re elatio onsh ip w vith the (Com pan y

-Name Attribute a b c d e f g h i j k 1 m
+Name Attribute a b c d e f g h i j k l m

 Shigeru Taniuchi From another company Δ

 Nobuo Inada From another company

-Hiroko Yamashina From another company
+Emiko Takeishi From another company

-\ Categories for "Relationship with the Company"

-"• "•" when the director presently falls or has recently fallen under the category;

-" $\Delta$ " when the director fell under the category in the past a.
-A person who executes business in a listed company or a subsidiary of a listed company b.
-A non-executive director or an accounting advisor in a listed company or a subsidiary of a listed company c.
-A person who executes business or a non-executive director in the parent company of a listed company d.
-A company auditor of a parent company of a listed company e.
-A person who executes business in a sister company of a listed company f.
-A supplier of which a listed company is a major customer, or, if the supplier is a corporation, a person who executes business in the corporation g.
-A major customer of a listed company, or, if the customer is a corporation, a person who executes business in the corporation h.
-A consultant, professional accountant or lawyer who receives a large amount of money and other economic benefits other than officers' compensation from a listed company i.
+- Categories for "Relationship with the Company" - "o" when the Audit & Supervisory Board member presently falls or has recently fallen under the category; - "\Darka" when the Audit & Supervisory Board member fell under the category in the past - "•" when a closer relative of the Audit & Supervisory Board member presently falls or has fallen under the category; - "▲" when a close relative of the Audit & Supervisory Board member fell under the category in the past - a.
+A person who executes business in a listed company or a subsidiary of a listed company - b.
+A non-executive director or an accounting advisor in a listed company or a subsidiary of a listed company - c.
+A person who executes business or a non-executive director in the parent company of a listed company - d.
+A company auditor of a parent company of a listed company - e.
+A person who executes business in a sister company of a listed company - f.
+A supplier of which a listed company is a major customer, or, if the supplier is a corporation, a person who executes business in the corporation - g.
+A major customer of a listed company, or, if the customer is a corporation, a person who executes business in the corporation - h.
+A consultant, professional accountant or lawyer who receives a large amount of money and other economic benefits other than officers' compensation from a listed company - i.
 A major shareholder of a listed company (if the major shareholder is a corporation, a person who executes business in the corporation)